 It is no small task to try to change something that has become entrenched and endemic.
 There are plenty of vested interests in the present situation that they may obstruct and even sabotage attempts at change.

 For this reason, the reforms we propose won’t be easy.
 To succeed, they are going to need major companies, government and society behind them.
-Globally, things are moving — see thie report in Guardian newspaper (22 June 2019, NGO’s softly-softly tactics tackle labor abuses at Malaysia factories).
+Globally, things are moving — see this report in Guardian newspaper (22 June 2019, NGO’s softly-softly tactics tackle labor abuses at Malaysia factories).
+Also this more analytical feature which mentions how the USA banned imports of rubber gloves on account of labour abuses.

 We’re going to need laws to be sternly enforced.
 The government should require all Work Permit vacancies to be openly advertised on a central portal, and perhaps even require that job applications and contract signing should be transacted through the portal.